ruinan/DelivableThree/README.md

     When: I try to login with this credentials
     Then: I should receive warning message "ERROR"
 ####Scenario4: Login with empty input
-    Given: Empty input bars
+    Given: Empty input for username and password bar
-    When: I try to login with this credentials
+    When: I try to login
-    Then: I should receive warning message "ERROR"
+    Then: I should receive warning message

 ###Search Test
 ####User Story